harlan-zw/harlanzw.com/content/posts/how-the-heck-does-vite-work.md

 ---

 ::tip
-Note:  article was written for the alpha of Vite.
+Note: This article was written for the alpha of Vite.
 I'd recommend reading Patak's great article on [The Vite Ecosystem](https://patak.dev/vite/ecosystem.html).
 ::

 In rebuilding my old Nuxt.js personal site, I wanted to challenge myself to learn the latest tech, the unknown.